-Have your helper lift the front bar several inches above the desired height, then rotate clockwise the Allen set screw to adjust the inclination (one on each end of the Awning).
+Remove the end caps, slightly loosen the two side 'position' screws (figure 38), have your helper lift the front bar several inches above the desired height, then rotate clockwise the Pitch adjustment screw (Figure 38) to adjust the inclination (one on each end of the Awning).
 Have your helper release the front bar to see if it reached the desired height.

 If you have raised the front bar too high, simply turn set screw counterclockwise to lower the front bar.
-If the front bar is still not high enough, continue turning the set screw clockwise.
-See figure 35.
+If the front bar is still not high enough, continue turning the pitch adjustment screw clockwise (figure 38).

-Once you have set the arm at the desired height, with the help of your assistant, adjust the other arm the same way (with the screw located at the other extremity).
+Once you have set the arm at the desired height, with the help of your assistant, adjust the other arm the same way (with the pitch adjustment screw located at the other extremity).
 Make sure that the front bar is leveled when seen from the front.
+Retighten the two side 'position' screws and reinstall the end caps (figure 38).